neilg63/string-patterns/README.md

 - **SimpleMatch**:	Regex-free *match* methods for common validation rules, e.g. starts_with_ci_alphanum checks if the first letters or numerals in a sample string in case-insensitive mode without regular expressions.
 - **SimpleMatchesMany**:	Regex-free multiple *match* methods accepting an array of StringBounds items, tuples or patterns and returning a vector of boolean results. matched_conditional
 - **SimpleMatchAll**:	Regex-free multiple *match* methods accepting an array of StringBounds items, tuples or patterns and returning a boolean if all are matched
+- **SimplFilterAll**: Applies simple Regex-free multiple *match* methods to an array or vector of strings and returns a filtered vector of string slices
 - **MatchOccurrences**:	Returns the indices of all ocurrences of an exact string
 - **PatternMatch**	Core regular expression match methods, wrappers for re.is_match with case-insensitive (_ci) and case-sensitive (_cs) variants
 - **PatternMatchMany**:	Provides methods to match with multiple patterns expressed as arrays of tuples or simple strs